 Although the answer can vary from person to person, I can tell you for sure that you need to have a variety of sizes and widths that can handle various jobs.
-You can carry with you a variety of lengths and widths because these are lightweight items and you won’t really feel the load.
+You can carry with you a variety of lengths and widths.
+These are lightweight items and you won’t really feel the load.
 The color is also important when deciding what to buy and you should know that the black ones are usually coated to better resist to long sun exposure.

 Here are the types of zip-ties that you can buy

 These are the most commonly found zip-ties and you probably already have some in your home.
 Operating temperature varies between -40 to 185 degrees F and they come in different colors, sizes, lengths and tensile strengths.
 From what I managed to find on the market, nylon zip-ties are miniature, standard, intermediate, heavy duty and extra heavy duty (bigger size and tensile strength).

 These are the most durable zip-ties and are being used in chemical environments, for telecommunication equipment, aerospace, and environments with high and low temperatures.
 They are also known as plenum ties and are resistant to fire and radiation.
 If you burn one, you will notice that it emits a very low quantity of smoke.
 The recommended maximum continuous temperature is 302 degrees F.

 Stainless steel type

 Although I haven’t had the chance to use these zip-ties, from what I know, these ties are designed to be used when liquid and extreme temperatures are involved.
-According to the information I was able to find, they can withstand temperatures ranging from -100 to 1000 degrees F and have a tensile strength of almost 100 lbs.
+According to the information I was able to find, they can withstand temperatures ranging from -100 to 1000 degrees F. These zip-ties have a tensile strength of almost 100 lbs.

 These ties are fire and acid resistant and are designed to be used in applications that require resistance to environmental hazards, such as chemical attacks.
 Tefzel zip-ties can withstand gamma and ultraviolet radiation and temperatures up to 300 degrees F.